daver64/rpascal/README.md

 As beta software, RPascal has some remaining limitations:

 - **Incomplete Language Coverage**: Some advanced Pascal features are not yet implemented
+- **Nested Procedures**: Local procedure/function definitions are not supported (use global procedures instead)
 - **Error Handling**: Error messages could be more descriptive and user-friendly
 - **Performance**: Generated code is functional but not yet optimized for performance
 - **Platform Support**: Tested on Windows and Linux.
 The included test runner scripts (`run_tests.bat` and `run_tests.sh`) execute the full test suite; recent runs completed successfully on both platforms with no errors.